Intuity/intuity.github.io/content/post/bet-the-compute-farm/index.md

 weight: 1
 ---

-If you were to found a startup today that needed a significant amount of compute for running build and test, you'd likely look towards one of the major cloud providers.
-With their attractive startup credit packages, discounted rates for new companies, and seemingly endless compute resource - its definitely an easy choice and one that can grow with your needs over time and for small, ephemeral VMs it likely makes a lot of sense.
-However, this model of compute doesn't work for every workload and can provide strong incentive to consider on-premise compute.
+If you were to found a startup today that needed a significant amount of compute for running builds and tests, you'd likely look toward one of the major cloud providers.
+With their attractive startup credit packages, discounted rates for new companies, and seemingly endless compute resources, it’s definitely an easy choice — one that can scale with your needs over time.
+For small, ephemeral VMs, this model likely makes a lot of sense.
+However, this approach doesn’t work for every workload, and it provides a strong incentive to consider on-premise compute.

 ## Setting the Scene